How to Tell if Palladium is Real or Fake? Simple and Free Tests You Can Do at Home!

 The item is likely made of pure palladium if the streak remains unchanged or dissolves very slowly.

-It’s either fake palladium or genuine palladium content of the tested item is negligible if the scratch you made dissolves quickly (in a few seconds).
+It’s either fake palladium or the genuine palladium content of the tested item is negligible if the scratch you made dissolves quickly (in a few seconds).

 Is it Possible To Test Palladium With Nitric Acid?